Aloo Paratha - One of the most popular paratha recipe from punjab. Aloo paratha recipe is paratha stuffed with aloo mixture.

-- Firstly, boil the potatos and peel them.
+- Firstly, boil the potatoes or aloos and peel them.

-- Chop the potatoes and add all the spice powders, green chillies, salt.
+- Chop the aloos and add all the spice powders, green chillies, salt.

-- Mash the potatos with the spice mixtures.
+- Mash the aloos with the spice mixtures.

 - Dust the board with wheat flour.
 Take well kneaded dough made from wheat flour.
 Take two medium sized balls from the dough and roll these into a circle of about 3 or 3.5 inches.